Anhui clique: Political wing

-They also had a political wing known as the Anfu Club (literally, Peace and Happiness Club, after a Beijing lane where they met; folk etymology claims it was a pun on Anhui and Fujian) which consisted of politicians that threw their fortune in with Duan.
+The Anhui clique also had a political wing known as the Anfu Club (literally, Peace and Happiness Club, after a Beijing lane where they met; folk etymology claims it was a pun on Anhui and Fujian) which consisted of politicians that threw their fortune in with Duan.

 Formed on 7 March 1918 by Xu Shuzheng and Wang Yitang, it ran for elections for the northern National Assembly and won three-fourths of the seats primarily because Anhui warlords bought the votes.

-They were a highly disciplined party created to push Duan's agenda through legal means such as electing fellow party member Xu Shichang as President of the ROC.
+The Anfu Club was a highly disciplined party created to push Duan Qirui's agenda through legal means such as electing fellow party member Xu Shichang as President of the ROC.

 Before the Zhili–Anhui War, it was also supported by the Fengtian clique, Xinjiang clique, and Shanxi clique.

-The Anhui clique was later destroyed after the Zhili-Anhui War when the Assembly was disbanded.
+The Anfu Club was later destroyed after the Zhili-Anhui War when the Assembly was disbanded.

 Financial wing

-Their financial wing was the New Communications Clique (1916–1919) led by Cao Rulin.
-It was the rival to Liang Shiyi's Old Communications Clique.
+Their financial wing was the New Communications Clique (1916–1919) led by Cao Rulin, it was the rival to Liang Shiyi's Old Communications Clique.

 Cao's conduct during the Paris Peace Conference led to the May Fourth Movement and his dismissal.